 [Section 121 amended by No. 51 of 1986 s.
 46(2); No. 58 of 2010 s.
 113.]

-122. Insurance payouts to be credited to Fidelity Account
+122. Application of insurance payouts

 A claimant against the Fidelity Account has no right of action against any person with whom a contract of insurance is made under section 121 in respect of that contract, and has no right to claim any money paid by the insurer in accordance with any such contract; but all such money shall be credited to the Fidelity Account and shall be applied in or towards the settlement of relevant claims.

 [Section 122 amended by No. 29 of 1982 s.
 12; No. 59 of 1995 s.
-42; No. 77 of 2006 s.
-17.]
+42; No. 77 of 2006 Sch.
+1 cl.
+147(2).]

-123. Advertising for claims against Fidelity Account
+123. Advertising for claims in relation to defaulting licensee

 (1) The chief executive officer may cause to be published a notice in a newspaper circulating in the district in which the defaulting licensee is or was carrying on business as an agent, and the notice shall fix a date not being earlier than 3 months after the publication of the notice, within which claims shall be made.